-A Sunroom or Orangery as they are otherwise known built by Clyde will be a room for all seasons as Clyde only build heated and fully insulated warm room sunrooms.
-Under the floors of our sunrooms behind walls of the sunrooms are all fully insulated with the latest rigid board insulation.
-The specialist insulating glass for the windows and doors coupled with the latest insulation boards also used in the roof are designed for the ultimate in heat and comfort throughout the year for your sunroom.
+A Sunroom or Orangery as they are otherwise known built by Clyde will be a warm and comfortable room for all seasons as Clyde only build heated and fully insulated warm room Sunrooms.
+Under the floors of our Sunrooms behind walls of the Sunrooms are all fully insulated with the latest rigid board insulation.
+The specialist insulating glass for the windows and doors coupled with the latest insulation boards also used in the roof are designed for the ultimate in heat and comfort throughout the year for your Sunroom or Orangerie.
 With the help of Clyde's planning expertise, the options available to you combined with modern technology will ensure that your sunroom is wind and watertight, warm and secure whatever the weather in our Scottish climate.

-Garden sunrooms are available in all shapes and sizes but, most importantly a sunroom can now be built specifically for you and your home.
-A thoughtfully designed sunroom will feel like a natural extension to your home from the inside and complement the architecture of the building and your garden from the outside.
-We can also carry out a visual 3D laptop presentation in the comfort of your own home and we can design your sunroom together and let you see the finished article before you actually do anything this can be helpful to you and will let you see all sunroom options, availability and finished sunroom designs.
-Our expert designers are more than happy to provide this service to make sure that your completed sunroom is exactly how you wished and imagined it allowing you to visualise your dream before we build or provide a sunroom quote for you.
+Garden sunrooms or Orangeries are available in all shapes and sizes, most importantly a Sunroom can now be built specifically for your specific needs at home.
+A thoughtfully designed Sunroom will feel like a natural extension to your home from the inside and complement the architecture of the building and your garden from the outside.
+We can also carry out a visual 3D laptop presentation in the comfort of your own home and we can design your Sunroom together and let you see the finished article before you actually buy anything this can be helpful to you and will let you see all sunroom options, availability and finished sunroom designs.
+Our expert designers are more than happy to provide this service to make sure that your completed sunroom is exactly how you wished and imagined it allowing you to visualise your dream before we build or provide a sunroom quote for you

-Only when the sunroom has been fully designed and we have made all the practical arrangements for your conservatory, including the preparation of working drawings and obtaining relevant permissions from your local Council for planning permission and Building warrants should you require these as we can also advise you of any requirements if these are needed we can then manufacture the components in our workshops.
+Only when the Sunroom has been fully designed and we have made all the practical arrangements for your conservatory, including the preparation of working drawings and obtaining relevant permissions from your local Council for planning permission and Building warrants should you require these as we can also advise you of any requirements if these are needed we can then manufacture the components in our workshops.

 With all the recent changes in sunrooms building regulations there are more and more conservatory companies not entirely up to date on these ever changing sunroom regulations and some who quite simply could not care less and are happy to sell you anything rather than something that is the right product for your home and garden.
-One main change is that all sunrooms must be insulated whether they are being heated or not, these changes have been incorporated due to the high volume of so called sunroom specialists advising their clients that they can put heating into a upvc conservatory upon receipt of the completion certificate even though the sunrooms has no insulation built into it.
+One main change is that all sunrooms must be insulated whether they are being heated or not, these changes have been incorporated due to the high volume of so called sunroom specialists advising their clients that they can put heating into a sunroom upon receipt of the completion certificate even though the sunroom has been built with very little insulation in it.

-We are here to ensure that you receive the correct guidance on the design, build type, construction method of your proposed conservatory and most of all maintaining that you choose the correct firm to construct your conservatory at a fair and reasonable cost to you.
+We are here to ensure that you receive the correct guidance on the design, build type, construction method of your proposed sunroom build and most of all maintaining that you choose the correct firm to construct your sunroom at a fair and reasonable cost to you.

-We have now recently-introduced Celsius Solid Roof system from Synseal which is now fully approved and registered by the LABSS (Local Authority Building Standards Scotland) as checked for compliance with Scottish Building Regulations under certificate number EWS550 so we can now provide tile effect sunroom quotes for this fantastic system Many people now are choosing to use flat or raised roof glass cupolas’ to create a fantastic living space with these beautiful glass features built within the roof itself creating a more contemporary sunroom extension.
+We have now recently-introduced a Solid Roof system which is now fully approved and registered by the LABSS (Local Authority Building Standards Scotland) as checked for compliance with Scottish Building Regulations under certificate number EWS550 so we can now provide tile effect sunroom quotes for this fantastic system Many people now are choosing to use flat or raised roof glass cupolas’ to create a fantastic living space with these beautiful glass features built within the roof itself creating a more contemporary sunroom extension.

-We can supply you with a free quote for construction of a completely new sunroom solid roof or quote to replace an existing conservatory roof with a retrofit solid roof which involves a statutory obligation to submit a Building Regulations application.
-The scope of Synseal’s updated certificate number EWS550 now covers England, Wales and Scotland to facilitate mandatory legal technical compliance procedures for site locations in all three countries.
+We can supply you with a free quote for construction of a completely new sunroom with a solid roof or quote to replace an existing conservatory roof with a retrofit solid roof which involves a statutory obligation to submit a Building Regulations application.
+The scope the updated certificate number EWS550 now covers England, Wales and Scotland to facilitate mandatory legal technical compliance procedures for site locations in all three countries.

-The thermal performance specification to meet Scottish Building Regulations is more demanding and the required U-value of 0.15W/m2K (calculated to BS EN ISO 6946:2007) is achieved by supplementing Celsius Solid Roof’s standard Envirotile, breathable membrane and 142mm Kingspan TEK structural insulated panel roof assembly with a Kooltherm K18 insulated dry lining plasterboard internal finish to provide an additional non-bridged layer which is 42.5mm overall in element thickness.
+The thermal performance specification to meet Scottish Building Regulations is more demanding and the required U-value of 0.15W/m2K (calculated to BS EN ISO 6946:2007) is achieved by supplementing the Solid Roof’s external finish with a breathable membrane and 142mm Kingspan TEK structural insulated panel roof assembly and with further insulation of Kooltherm K18 insulated dry lining plasterboard internal finish to provide an additional non-bridged layer which is 42.5mm overall in element thickness.